data-miner00/python-workspace/README.md

 ### Formatting

-Automated formattings of the codes to improve readability can be done by using Black.
+Automated formatting of the codes to improve readability can be done by using Black.

 ```
 black .